Transcend Trails

 About the event

-The 65km Ultra is the full experience of the Avon Valley, traversing its whole entirety.
+The 65km course is the full experience of the Avon Valley, traversing its whole entirety.
 The course takes you from the culturally rich Whadjuk land Walyunga National Park, up to Mt Mambup in Jumbuck Regional Park, down into Bells Rapids and up Bells Falls, through the Paruna Wildlife Sanctuary and Avon Valley National Park until you reach your finishing destination in Ballardong land, Cobbler Pool near Toodyay.
+These courses pass through properties where special permissions are required and you can't access the route on any other day.

 Races offered by this event